marckean/marcseparation/_docs/36-alex_parenting.md

 ### Google WiFi turned off at the house

+Why is this significant?
+Well for starters, with Google WiFi you can [automatically block millions of adult websites](https://support.google.com/googlenest/answer/7506043).
+As parents, we can rest a little easier with site blocking.
+We can use groups to set up site blocking, which uses **Google’s SafeSearch technology** to prevent millions of adult websites from showing on the kids’ devices and this works across all devices automatically at the internet gateway level.

 Google WiFi's site blocking use [Google’s SafeSearch technology](https://support.google.com/websearch/answer/510?co=GENIE.Platform%3DDesktop) to help block millions of sexually explicit websites.

 - [Pause Wi-Fi access on demand](https://support.google.com/googlenest/answer/7535858#scheduled_pause)